-When the tracer reaches a loop, it creates a counter that counts the iterations of that loop and inserts new instrumentation to record the start of the loop.
+When the tracer reaches a loop, it creates a counter to track the iteration of that loop and inserts new instrumentation to record the start of the loop.
 As it traverses the body of the loop, any time the tracer creates a new record, it records the iteration in which that record occurred.
-Tracking the iteration binds together groups of records in the trace and records that occurred in the same part of the execution.
-The tracer also checks if the iterator variables need to be tracked.
+Tracking the iteration binds together groups of records in the trace that occurred in the same part of the execution (i.e. records that occurred in the same iteration).

 Lastly, the tracer transforms the program to record expressions.
-Expressions are more complicated because they could occur in a variety of nodes.
-As the tracer visits the nodes, it checks if the line containing the node also contains a tracked expression.
-If it does, the tracer extracts the expression from the line, assigns it to a temporary variable, and then replaces the expression in the original line with the temporary variable.
+Unlike variables, expressions occur in a variety of AST nodes.
+As the tracer visits each node, it checks if the line containing the node also contains a tracked expression.
+If it does, the tracer isolates the expression from the line, assigns it to a temporary variable, and then replaces the expression in the original line with the temporary variable.
 This ensures that the expression only executes once and that the trace records its exact behavior during the execution of the program.

 Once \oursystem{} completes the instrumentation, it compiles the AST into an executable program, which generates the trace as it executes.